15 Best Running Trails In Denver You Can Visit Today

 6. Belmar Park

-Providing the perfect spot for a waterside run, Belmar park is popular and for good reason.
+Providing the perfect spot for a waterside run in Denver, Belmar Park is popular, and for a good reason.

 It provides the perfect combination of paved and dirt track, which helps to keep your run interesting, and it also provides an incredible backdrop too, which makes it an incredibly beautiful place to run.